-For more information about using a 3300 ICP as a survivable gateway, see "External Connectivity" on page 69, the MiVoice Business product documentation, and the Mitel Survivability of Remote Branch Offices Solutions Guide.
+For more information about using a 3300 ICP as a survivable gateway, see External Connectivity, the MiVoice Business product documentation, and the Mitel Survivability of Remote Branch Offices Solutions Guide.

 MiVoice Business for Industry Standard Servers (ISS)

 MiVoice Business for ISS offers the same resiliency capabilities as 3300 ICP.
 When compared to 3300 ICP platforms, however, ISS platforms offer improved availability of hardware components that are typically known to exhibit lower levels of reliability.